Wildfire forces evacuation of hundreds of Utah homes

 - Labrador dog named Lucy saves Oregon man from sex conviction

+The hot, windy weather that has created tinderbox conditions in the area is expected to continue into the weekend, and the fire is also threatening to converge with a second, smaller fire.

+Sparked by lightning in a forested, rough terrain on Sept.
+6, the fire raged out of control amid high winds Thursday and was only 2 percent contained Friday.

-Lorene Miller told the station that she’s lived in the small community of Woodland Hills for 12 years and it was the first time she was forced to leave her home.
+Lorene Miller told KUTV that she’s lived in the small community of Woodland Hills for 12 years and it was the first time she was forced to leave her home.
 She loaded up her kids’ baby pictures and videos and fled when authorities raised the alarm.

 “There’s nothing we can do about it but pray, I guess,” said Miller, one of hundreds who took refuge at a high-school evacuation center.